RakhithJK/BishopFox-sliver-wiki/Beginner's-Guide.md

-⚠️ NOTE: This guide is intended for absolute beginners to the red team space, please see the [Getting Started](https://github.com/BishopFox/sliver/wiki/Getting-Started) for a more straight forward tutorial.
+⚠️ NOTE: This guide is intended for absolute beginners to the red team space, please see the [Getting Started](https://github.com/BishopFox/sliver/wiki/Getting-Started) guide for a more straight forward tutorial.

+# The Beginner's Guide to Sliver

+TODO: Write this page.